Dante-Broggi/swift-evolution/0000-template.md

   }

   ///FIXME: Implementation wrong, use 2+ element buffer, currently the
-  ///last element of base is always the last element of self! func next() -> Element {
+  ///last element of base is always the last element of self (!) func next() -> Element {
     guard let n = _base.next() else {
       return _buf1